DarkEol/AutoML/AutoML-Ontology/Code/README.md

 # AutoML-Ontology

-The process of creation and use of the ontology is made in three steps same for all used AutoML libraries:
+The process of creation and use of the ontology is made in three steps same for all AutoML libraries being used:

 1. XXX_Meta.ipynb - preparation of the training meta-data.
 At this step extraction of meta-features from training datasets is made along with search for a best model suggested for a given task by the considered AutoML library.